You may find yourself parenting alone due to a variety of circumstances.

 You can find out about maintenance here.
 There is also information on how maintenance is assessed for social welfare payments and how maintenance affects your tax.

-Guardianship rights entitle the parent of a child to make important decisions regarding that child's upbringing, for example, decisions on the child's religion, education, medical treatment and where the child lives.
-All mothers, irrespective of whether they are married or unmarried, have automatic guardianship status in relation to their children, unless they give the child up for adoption.
+Guardianship rights entitle the parent of a child to make important decisions regarding that child, for example, decisions about the child's religion, education, medical treatment and where the child lives.
+All mothers, irrespective of whether they are married or unmarried, have automatic guardianship status in relation to their children, unless they place the child up for adoption.

-In addition, fathers married to the mother of their children also have automatic guardianship rights.
-A father, however, who is not married to the mother of his child does not have automatic guardianship rights in relation to that child.
+Fathers married to the mother of their children also have automatic guardianship rights.
+A father, however, who is not married to the mother of their child or children does not have automatic guardianship rights in relation to that child or children.
 Find out more about guardianship here.
 Mothers who are sole guardians should make a will appointing guardians of their children in the event of their own death.

 Custody and access